 Rules and regulations for exhibitors

 Health and well-being of dogs is always a priority at dog shows.
-The exhibitor is responsible for the well-being of his or her dog.
+The exhibitor is responsible for the well-being of his/her dog.
+Only dogs registered in kennel clubs in countries recognized by the FCI may participate in World Dog Show 2025.

 Docked tails and cropped ears